guardian/database-101/lessons/lesson-2.md

 Now you should know how to apply a filter, aggregate and join.

->**Exercise:** find the list of product, their name, and what quantity has been ordered so far
+>**Exercise:** find the list of products, their name, and what quantity has been ordered so far

 ## Peeking under the hood